ATI Programme strategic batch: expression of interest March 2023

 - the Aerospace Technology Institute

-We work in collaboration to deliver a portfolio of projects to meet the objectives of the UK Aerospace Technology Strategy, ‘Accelerating Ambition’.
+All three organisations work in partnership.
+Together they deliver a portfolio of projects to meet the objectives and priorities of the UK Aerospace Technology Strategy.

 This is phase 1 of a strategic batch competition within the ATI Programme.
 There are 2 phases to each strategic batch competition.
 If you are successful at phase 2 you will proceed to final approvals and contracting.
 The whole process takes at least 6 months.

-- Expression of interest (EoI) – this competition: opens monthly and is reviewed by the Aerospace Technology Institute only.
+- Expression of interest (EoI) (this competition): opens regularly and is reviewed by the Aerospace Technology Institute only.
 There is no funding in this phase.

-- Full stage application (FSA): invite only, if successful in the expression of interest phase.
-Independent assessment by Innovate UK, value for money (VfM) and policy review by BEIS, and strategic review by the Aerospace Technology Institute.
+- Full stage application (FSA) (invite only): if successful in the expression of interest phase.
+Your proposal will be subject to an independent assessment by Innovate UK, value for money (VfM) and policy review by Department for Business and Trade and strategic review by the Aerospace Technology Institute.

 To lead a project or work alone your organisation must:

 - be a UK registered business of any size for research projects